SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Available_visualizations/Feeds/DropdownFeed.md

    - *WebSocket settings*: Allows you to customize the polling interval for this component.
 To do so, clear the checkbox in this section and specify the custom polling interval.

-   - *Feed defaults*: Allows you to specify a default value.
+   - *Initial Selection*: Allows you to specify a default value.
 This is the value that will be applied in the feed when the dashboard is opened, unless a custom URL is used specifying a different value.